3 ECTS credits

 The final grade is composed based on the following categories:

-Within the Other Exam category, the following assignments need to be completed:
+Within the Oral Exam category, the following assignments need to be completed:

-• paper with a relative weight of 50 which comprises 50% of the final mark.
+• Oral exam with a relative weight of 50 which comprises 50% of the final mark.

-Within the PRAC Presentation category, the following assignments need to be completed:
+Within the SELF Teamwork category, the following assignments need to be completed:

-• Mondelinge opdracht with a relative weight of 50 which comprises 50% of the final mark.
+• Group work with a relative weight of 50 which comprises 50% of the final mark.

 Additional info regarding evaluation

-Exams in August/September: continuous assessment to be carried over (50%) and oral assignment (50%)
+Exams in August/September: completed group work can be carried over (50%) and oral exam (50%)

 Allowed unsatisfactory mark